-Mention 'rivers in Jamaica' and I get quite excited - I love them!
-I grew up only walking distance from a small one in my community (Robin's River) and so I took every opportunity to take that route when going outside.
+Mention 'rivers in Jamaica' and I get quite excited - I love 'em!
+I grew up only walking distance from a small one in my community and so I took every opportunity to take that route when going outside.

 I enjoyed the exciting sound of the rushing waters, but my real interest was in the fishing! [although I never caught a fish]

 We have over 100 rivers here in Jamaica, although many are unexplored and not navigable.
 The height of the mountains causes them to run swiftly in deep beds, and their courses are sometimes broken by waterfalls.

 The Black River is the largest (widest) river in Jamaica.
 It is 73 kilometers long, and for 28 kilometers from its mouth it is navigable for small vessels.

 Today, there is an increased interest in rafting and other watersport (see sports in Jamaica) activities with our rivers, and therefore, some of the once unexplored rivers are now used for these purposes.

 For the most part though, the rivers in Jamaica are still used for irrigation and domestic purposes particularly by the rural folks.

 The Rio Minho is the longest river in Jamaica.
 It rises close to the mainland's geographic centre, flowing generally south-southwest, reaching the Caribbean Sea at Carlisle Bay in the central south coast, to the west of the island's southern-most point, Portland Point.
 The town of May Pen in Clarendon lies on the banks of the it.